Rafer Alston

-Rafer Jamel Alston (born July 24, 1976), nicknamed "Skip 2 My Lou" after the American folk song and partner-stealing dance with the same name, (Note: Also stylised as "Skip to My Lou".) is an American retired professional basketball player.
+Rafer Jamel Alston (born July 24, 1976), is an American retired professional basketball player.
+Nicknamed "Skip to My Lou", (Note: Also stylised as "Skip 2 My Lou".)
 Alston first gained basketball fame as a streetball player before joining the National Basketball Association (NBA) with the Milwaukee Bucks.
 While in the NBA from 1999 to 2010, he played for six teams, including the 2008–09 Orlando Magic team that made the NBA Finals.

 Streetball legend

 Alston grew up in the Jamaica neighborhood of Queens, New York City, and was a standout streetball basketball player, known for his untraditional ballhandling moves that made him adept at outmaneuvering defenders.
 He was the inspiration in many ways for the AND1 Mixtape Tour—a low-quality, jerky 1999 videotape of Alston's extreme playground moves, featuring helter-skelter crossover and other fast dribble moves faking out defenders, attracted a great deal of attention among players and basketball fans.
 His trademark skipping dribble when bringing the ball down the court earned him the nickname, Skip to My Lou.

 He also played under well-known high school coach Ron Naclerio at Benjamin Cardozo High School in Queens, New York.
 Naclerio is credited with circulating the Alston tape and getting it in the hands of AND1 staff.